moejetz/mmm-toggle-by-mqtt/README.md

     ]
 }
 ```

-To show/hide all DOM elements, send command `show` or `hide` to the specified mqtt topic on the specified mqtt server.
-To turn the HDMI display on or off, send command `on` or `off` to the specified mqtt topic on the specified mqtt server.
-This can be used to save energy, e.g. turn off display at night.

 NOTE: this module will not ship with an mqtt server, you have to install and run it manually.

+## Using the module

+* To show/hide all DOM elements, send command `show` or `hide` to the specified mqtt topic on the specified mqtt server.
+* To turn the HDMI display on or off, send command `on` or `off` to the specified mqtt topic on the specified mqtt server.
+    * This can be used to save energy, e.g. turn off display at night.

 ## Configuration options